-(e) Form and Length.
-All documents submitted for filing under this Rule shall conform to the requirements set forth in Rule 32 (Form of Briefs, Appendices, and Other Documents), except that no submission for filing may exceed 20 pages, not counting any appendix containing pages necessary to meet the application content requirements of 28 U.S.C. § 2412(d).

-(f) Multiple Representatives.
-Applications for EAJA fees in cases in which reimbursement is sought for the work of more than one representative must include a single, consolidated, chronological billing statement for the full fee award requested.
-That single billing statement shall be in tabular form with entries listed in chronological order and depict the work done on the case on each date, identifying the representative who did the work, and must be signed by the lead representative, who will be responsible for its accuracy and completeness.
-The lead representative must sign the combined billing statement under a certification that he or she has (1) reviewed the combined billing statement and is satisfied that it accurately reflects the work performed by all representatives and (2) considered and eliminated all time that is excessive or redundant.

-(g) Additional Requirements for Non-Attorney Practitioners.
-A non-attorney practitioner must include in the application for EAJA fees a statement of the non-attorney practitioner's education and experience in representing claimants before this Court and a justification for the hourly fee sought.
+- (f) Form and Length.
+All documents submitted for filing under this Rule shall conform to the requirements set forth in Rule 32 (Form of Briefs, Appendices and Other Documents), except that no filing may exceed 20 pages, not counting any appendix containing pages necessary to meet the 28 U.S.C. § 2412(d) application content requirements. - (g) Multiple Representatives.
+Applications for EAJA fees in cases in which reimbursement is sought for the work of more than one attorney, must include a single, consolidated, chronological billing statement for the full fee award requested.
+That single billing statement shall be in tabular form with entries listed in chronological order and depict the work done on the case on each date identifying the attorney who did the work and must be signed by the lead counsel, who will be responsible for its accuracy and completeness.
+The lead counsel must sign the combined billing statement under a certification that he or she has (1) reviewed the combined billing statement and is satisfied that it accurately reflects the work performed by all counsel and (2) considered and eliminated all time that is excessive or redundant. - (h) Additional Requirements for Non-Attorney Representatives.
+A non-attorney representative must include in the representative's application for fees a statement of the non-attorney representative's education, experience in representing claimants before this Court, and a justification for the hourly fee sought.